 How do I dispute a transaction?
 [Expand]

 This is done within Works, the online expense reporting tool.
-Once you have logged in and are viewing your transactions, select the transaction you want to dispute, then use the white 'Dispute' button in the Details section.
+Once you have logged in and are viewing your transactions, select the transaction you want to dispute, then pick Dispute from the drop down menu.

-Now that we're moving toward cards with a universal expiration date, does this mean that we can no longer specify a deactivation date for declining balance cards?
+Now that we have universal expiration dates on the cards, does this mean that we can no longer specify a deactivation date for declining balance cards?
 [Expand]

 How can I retrieve the PIN for my Chip & PIN card?
 [Expand]

 You can retrieve your PIN at https://cardportal.works.com/gar/